danewhero/WLED/usermods/user_fx/README.md

 * ⚠️ Important: Because the actual frame logic is gated by strip.now - SEGENV.step, returning FRAMETIME here doesn’t cause excessive updates — it just keeps the engine responsive.
 * The final bracket closes the `mode_diffusionfire()` function itself.

+### The Metadata String
-At the end of every effect is an important line of code called the metadata string.
+At the end of every effect is an important line of code called the **metadata string**.
 It defines how the effect is to be interacted with in the UI:
 ```
 static const char _data_FX_MODE_DIFFUSIONFIRE[] PROGMEM = "Diffusion Fire@!,Spark rate,Diffusion Speed,Turbulence,,Use palette;;Color;;2;pal=35";
 ```
+This string is passed into `strip.addEffect()` and parsed by WLED to determine how your effect appears and behaves in the UI.
+Let's break it down field by field, following WLED's metadata format.
+The string format WLED uses is semicolon-separated sections, with commas used for control labels.
+Let’s split this into logical sections (delimited by semicolons ;):
+**TODO**

-## The UserFxUsermod Class
+### The UserFxUsermod Class

 The `UserFxUsermod` class registers the `mode_diffusionfire` effect with WLED.
 This section starts right after the effect function and metadata string, and is responsible for making the effect usable in the WLED interface:
 ```